PlanetNLP

 Ormond McGill's book is a somewhat old fashioned, almost quaint book covering the skills required to become a professional Stage Hypnotist.

-The book starts with a series of hypnotic experiments to get you comfortable with the concepts, then teaches a number of hypnotic inductions, and finally moves into designing and marketing a hypnotic show.
-The book is called the new encyclopedia for a reason - the list of induction techniques is truly extensive.
+The book starts with a series of hypnotic experiments to get you comfortable with the concepts, then teaches a number of hypnotic inductions, and finally moves into designing and marketing a hypnotic show, a section that is dated, and something that most readers will probably not be particularly interested in, but that is a minor complaint.

 If you would like to dabble in hypnosis, then this is a good place to begin as the exercises start out very simple and allow you to build your skills slowly.